vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 all 128 large-interval cases; the 131,072 envelope comparisons still match.
 The full build and all 20 CTest targets pass.

+### Keep SoundFont sample-index limits out of shared synth preparation

+Remove the shared 16-bit sample-index clamp.
+Prepared sample references now retain 32-bit indexes, which DLS writes directly; SoundFont uses its existing checked table-index writer at the actual serialization boundary.
+Previously, every sample after index 65,535 silently referenced sample 65,535 in both exporters.
+This removes three production lines and one helper while correcting the export-layer separation.

+A regression fails before the fix and verifies distinct PCM at sample 65,536, the emitted DLS wave link, SoundFont rejection of that unrepresentable link, and successful SoundFont output at index 65,535.
+The full build is warning-free and all 20 CTest targets pass.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,